Coinbase xStock (COINX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Coinbase xStock Historical Price

-According to the latest data gathered on Coinbase xStock live price page, the current price of Coinbase xStock is 349.7USD.
+According to the latest data gathered on Coinbase xStock live price page, the current price of Coinbase xStock is 337.39USD.
 The circulating supply of Coinbase xStock(COINX) is

 In the past 24 hours, Coinbase xStock has shown a price movement of